Yundera/Nginx-hash-lock/README.md

 Now `/login` and `/api/health` work without a hash, but `/dashboard` still requires it.

+**Important - Reserved Paths:**
+- `/nhl-auth/` is reserved for internal authentication endpoints and cannot be used in ALLOWED_PATHS
+- `/login` is reserved for the login page
+- All other paths are available for use in ALLOWED_PATHS
+- The `/auth` path is now available for your application (previously reserved)

 ## Dynamic Path Allowlisting (Advanced Feature)

 ### What Problem Does It Solve?